a2stuff/a2d/res/notes/testplan.md

 * Run on system with realtime clock; verify that time shows in top-right of menu.

 * Open folder with new files.
-Use File > Get Info; verify dates after 1999 show correctly.
-* Open folder with new files.
 Use View > by Date; verify dates after 1999 show correctly.
 * Open folder with new files.
 Use View > by Date.
 Verify that two files modified on the same date are correctly ordered by time.